resourge/react-form/README.md

 };
 ```

-# Form

-`Form` component is a wrapper for html form and FormProvider.
-It wraps your form components and provides the form context to its descendants.
-It is typically used in conjunction with the `useForm` | `useFormStorage` | `useFormSplitter` hook to manage form state.

-## Usage
+## Form

+Wraps a form and provides context to nested components.

 ```tsx
 import { FormProvider, useForm } from "@resourge/react-form";